Suffering Persistent Flare-Ups?Before Suffering Persistent Flare-Ups?After

 Ocular Rosacea

-Up to 60% of people with rosacea experience erythematotelangiectatic, 40% papulopustular, 10% phymatous, and 30% ocular rosacea.
+About 60% of people with rosacea have erythematotelangiectatic, 40% develop papulopustular, 10% suffer from phymatous, and 30% present with ocular rosacea.

-Rosacea is a relapsing condition that can be episodic, meaning that flare-ups can be severe for a short period of time, followed by intervals of remission.
+The relapsing nature of rosacea means that flare-ups can be severe for a short period of time, followed by intervals of remission.

 Triggers Description

-Dermodex Mites Demodex mites (demodex folliculorum) are tiny parasites that live on human skin, primarily in facial hair follicles.
-While these mites are usually harmless and can only survive on the skin of humans, an overgrowth of them is associated with rosacea.
-People with rosacea frequently have higher mite densities, which can trigger an immune response, resulting in inflammation and redness.
-When mites die, they release bacteria that activate the immune system, causing additional inflammation and contributing to flare-ups.
-It is unclear whether the mites are the cause or the result of rosacea
+Demodex Mites Demodex mites (demodex folliculorum) are tiny parasites that live on the skin, particularly in hair follicles.
+While typically harmless, it is believed an overgrowth of these mites can trigger an immune response, resulting in inflammation and redness.
+It is not yet clear whether the mites are the cause or the result of rosacea

-Bacteria Helicobacter pylori bacteria are linked to higher rates of rosacea in some people, possibly due to the production of bradykinin, which dilates blood vessels and may contribute to facial flushing.
-However, while there is a connection, helicobacter pylori is not considered a direct cause of rosacea, and treating the infection shows mixed results in symptom improvement
+Bacteria Helicobacter pylori bacteria are associated with higher rates of rosacea in some people, possibly due to the production of bradykinin.
+This substance dilates blood vessels and may contribute to facial flushing.
+However, while a connection exists, helicobacter pylori is not considered a direct cause of rosacea, and treatment for the infection shows mixed results in improving symptoms

 Contributor Description

-Genetics Genetics may play a role in rosacea, as it tends to run in families, indicating a genetic predisposition.
-People with a family history of the disorder are more likely to develop it.
-However, it remains unclear which specific genes, if any, are involved and how they are passed down
+Genetics Genetics may play a role in rosacea as the condition tends to run in families, indicating a genetic predisposition.
+People with a family history of rosacea appear to be more likely to develop it.
+However, the specific genes involved and how they are inherited remain unclear

-Hormones Hormonal changes, particularly those associated with birth control pills, pregnancy, and menopause can all contribute to the higher incidence of Erythematotelangiectatic Rosacea flare-ups.
-People with hormonal imbalances, such as those with polycystic ovary syndrome (PCOS), may experience more frequent or severe rosacea flare-ups as a result of increased androgen levels and skin sensitivity
+Hormones Hormonal changes, particularly those associated with birth control pills, pregnancy, and menopause, can contribute to the higher incidence of rosacea.
+People with hormonal imbalances, such as those with polycystic ovary syndrome (PCOS), may experience more frequent or severe rosacea due to increased androgen levels and heightened skin sensitivity

-Medications Medications can trigger or worsen rosacea symptoms by increasing blood flow, causing facial flushing, or affecting the skin’s sensitivity.
-Blood pressure medications such as beta-blockers or calcium channel blockers, which dilate blood vessels, may cause increased redness and flushing.
-Corticosteroids, especially when applied to the face, can cause steroid-induced rosacea, which results in persistent redness and acne-like bumps.
-Furthermore, medications that affect the immune system or cause inflammation, such as niacin (vitamin B3), can exacerbate rosacea flare-ups
+Medications Medications can exacerbate rosacea symptoms by increasing blood flow, causing facial flushing, or affecting the skin’s sensitivity.
+Blood pressure medications like beta-blockers and calcium channel blockers, which dilate blood vessels, can increase redness and flushing.
+Corticosteroids can cause steroid-induced rosacea, characterised by persistent redness and acne-like bumps

 Rosacea is neither contagious nor the result of poor hygiene.